poold3/Canvaspp/README.md

 ## Canvaspp
 The ShowCanvas() method has to use an OS specifc command in order to open your default browser.
 You must define your specifc OS in your compile command.
 Current possible OS are: WSL, WINDOWS, LINUX, and MACOS.
 One way to do this is using the "-D" flag.

 Any media that you want to use in the GUI should be placed in the ui directory.
-When referencing that media, the src/url should be a relative path as if the starting directory was the ui directory.
+The ui directory should be placed in your current working directory.
+When referencing that media object, the src/url should be a relative path as if the starting directory was the ui directory.
 For example, an image called smile.png in the ui directory would have this src/url: smile.png.
 ### void Start();
 Server starts listening on port 65000 and begins accepting connections. this->serverThread is used to run the server.